perdian/devlauncher/README.md

       }

 Here, the properties from the configuration file at `/home/foo/file.properties` will be made available in the system properties.
-If you do not specify a value for `devlauncher.configurationFile` the file will be expected in the current directory from which the Java application was started.
+If you do specify a null value for the configuration file parameter the file will be expected in the current directory from which the Java application was started, named `devlauncher.properties`.
 If it can't be found there, then no additional properties will be set.

 ### Properties